pay-theory/pay-theory-ui/src/common/Button/README.md

     -   a bool that sets if the button is disabled or not
 -   **leadingIcon**: PropTypes.string
     -   a string that will set an icon before the label inside the button.
 Pull the name from the font-awesome library.
+-   **small**: PropTypes.bool
+    -   a bool that if passed will style the button to have a smaller height and font
 -   **trailingIcon**: PropTypes.string
     -   a string that will set an icon after the label inside the button.
 Pull the name from the font-awesome library.
 -   **type**: PropTypes.string